hapifhir/hapi-fhir-jpaserver-starter/docs/docker.md

 The local volume /Users/oliveregger/apps/ will be mapped inside the container and Matchbox will serve the content if is requested via http://localhost:8080/matchboxv3/apps/ (allows you to add own html apps).

-The last parameter is to set development environment, which allows you to create/update conformance resources (e.g. transfrom StructureMaps).
+The last parameter is to set development environment, which allows you to create/update conformance resources (e.g. transform StructureMaps).
 If not provided, you need to provide the conformance resources by an FHIR Implementation Guide.

-We recommend to put at least 2.5 GB of RAM for the container instance, depending on how many ig's yoiu plan to install and want to use.
+We recommend to put at least 2.5 GB of RAM for the container instance, depending on how many ImplementationGuides's you plan to install and want to use.

 ## Live and Readyness checks